lschirripa/Logic-Programming/README.md

 - All of them simulate being kind of a game with their respectively requirements in each readme.md

-- None of these projects are absolutely mine, only the resolution that was made in group.
+- None of these projects are absolutely mine, only the resolution.